How to fix iPhone not locking and sleeping automatically

 Set the correct Auto-Lock duration

-Your iPhone fails to automatically turn off the display and lock the device due to incorrect Auto-Lock settings.
-You can quickly fix this by following these steps:
+Your iPhone fails to automatically turn off the display and lock the device because of incorrect Auto-Lock settings.
+You can quickly fix this by following these steps.

-1. Open Settings and tap Display & Brightness.
+1. Open the Settings app and tap Display & Brightness.

 2. Tap Auto-Lock.